basimnawaz6/PassStr/README.md

 - Utilizes binary search for quick detection in large datasets of leaked passwords.

 ### Password Dataset Included
-- The repository includes a comprehensive dataset of leaked passwords named `Password_Hashes`, which contains entries compiled from various breaches.
+- The repository includes a comprehensive dataset of leaked passwords named `Password_Hashes`, which contains entries compiled from various breaches in SHA-1 hashes form.
 The following files are part of the dataset:
   - `10k-most-common.txt`
   - `10-million-password-list-top-1000000 (1).txt`
   - `100k-most-used-passwords-NCSC.txt`